Main expertise:

 Functional genomics

-Population genomics
+Population genetics

 Prof. Lappalainen is a leader in human functional genomics with a background in systems genetics and the integration of large-scale human population data with CRISPR-based experimental perturbations.
 Her research focuses on developing advanced computational methods to map genetic effects on molecular traits, and extract insights from multi-omic data both from human populations and from single-cell data.
 The ultimate goal of her research is to uncover functional genetic architecture of human disease and translate these findings into understanding of molecular processes underlying disease risk.